vallard/K8sServerless/photos/README.md

 npm run build
 mc cp --recursive build/ minio/photobook/
 ```
+You can then open your browser with your updates.
+You are an amazingly efficient developer!

 How could you add something like this to a CI/CD pipeline?
 The front end is pretty straight forward.
 How about the backend?
 How do you do version control?
 What about A/B testing?